Paul Firbas Director of Latin American & Caribbean Studies Center

 Research and teaching interests are primarily Latinas and Latina literature in the U.S., and Mexican women writers, including Rosario Castellanos and Brianda Domecq, and their representations of women and articulations of feminism.

-Assistant Professor, Ecology and Evolution, Ph.D., Columbia University
+Associate Professor, Department of Ecology and Evolution, Ph.D., Columbia University

 Professor, Hispanic Languages and Literature, Ph.D., University of Chicago